'Made in Germany' faces new test as antitrust claims are leveled at automakers

 Germany's biggest industry is again facing tough questions about how it does business.

-Still struggling to move on from the "dieselgate" scandal sparked by Volkswagen's 2015 admission that it rigged engines to appear cleaner than they were, the country's top car manufacturers now stand accused of operating a huge cartel since the 1990s.
+Still dealing with the "dieselgate" scandal sparked by Volkswagen's admission in 2015 that it rigged engines to appear cleaner than they were, the country's top car manufacturers now stand accused of operating a huge cartel since the 1990s.

 News magazine Der Spiegel dropped the bombshell on Friday, citing a letter it said Volkswagen (VLKAY) had written to German antitrust officials last summer in which it admitted to possible anti-competitive behavior.